fable-compiler/Fable/docs/interacting.md

+- tagline: Fable features for easy interoperability

-# Interacting with JavaScript code
+# Interacting with JavaScript

 There are several ways to interact with the JavaScript world: